Skip to navigation Skip to content

 • Contact Type: Dep of Home Affairs

-Use the customer's full name and mobile number when booking customer into the FoH App.
+Use the customer's full name and date of birth when booking into the FoH App.
+If no record is found, use UNID and note the customer's name and date of birth.

 2